TayYuanGeng/SC1015-Mini-Project/README.md

 Our approach involved:

-Visualization with catplot: We initially used a catplot to visualize the distribution of fire and non-fire images in our dataset.
+<b>Visualization with catplot:</b> We initially used a catplot to visualize the distribution of fire and non-fire images in our dataset.
 This revealed a significant class imbalance, with approximately 70% more fire images than non-fire images.
 To address this, we undertook a rebalancing strategy, undersampling the fire images to mitigate potential overfitting.

-Exploring data spread: We examined the data spread both before and after rebalancing, focusing on variables related to color intensity.
+<b>Exploring data spread:</b> We examined the data spread both before and after rebalancing, focusing on variables related to color intensity.
 Notably, the spread of these variables appeared similar.
 We identified `std_h` and `blob_count` as the most skewed variables suitable for transformation.

-Transformation selection: Opting for the Yeo-Johnson Transformation, we chose a method capable of handling zero values and eliminating the need for specifying an initial transformation parameter, λ.
+<b>Transformation selection:</b> Opting for the Yeo-Johnson Transformation, we chose a method capable of handling zero values and eliminating the need for specifying an initial transformation parameter, λ.

-Q-Q Plot analysis: Q-Q Plots were utilized to visualize the effect of transformation on the data distribution.
+<b>Q-Q Plot analysis:</b> Q-Q Plots were utilized to visualize the effect of transformation on the data distribution.
 A substantial shift in skewness was observed for both `std_h` and `blob_count`, indicating a closer resemblance to a normal distribution post-transformation.

 By executing these steps, we aimed to refine our dataset and prepare it for improved model performance.